Pharmacovigilance and Risk Management Strategies Conference

 - Eisai Co., Ltd., Japan

-E. Stewart Geary, MD, is Global Safety Officer and Senior Vice President at Eisai Co., Ltd. He is a Councilor of the Japanese Association of Pharmaceutical Medicine and serves on the Editorial Advisory Boards for Applied Clinical Trials and Pharmaceutical Medicine.
+E. Stewart Geary, MD, is Global Safety Officer at Eisai Co., Ltd. He is a Councilor of the Japanese Association of Pharmaceutical Medicine and serves on the Editorial Advisory Board for the Journal of Pharmaceutical Medicine.
 A member of CIOMS XII, he also served on the CIOMS VII Working Group on the Development Safety Update Report, CIOMS VIII on Signal Detection, CIOMS on Standardized MedDRA Queries, CIOMS IX on Medicinal Product Risk Management and CIOMS Working Group on Drug-Induced Liver Injury.
 Dr. Geary is a DIA Fellow, a Fellow of the Academy of Physicians in Clinical Research and an IFAPP Global Fellow in Medicines Development.
-He earned a BA from Harvard and MD from Stanford Medical School
+He earned a BA from Harvard and MD from Stanford Medical School.

 William Gregory, PhD